rouselaurenc/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Lauren Rouse is a first year student at the University of Central Florida in the Texts & Technology PhD.
-Her research interests include the intersections of ability and fandom, as well as the role of fan fiction in discussions of trauma.
+Lauren Rouse is a second year student at the University of Central Florida in the Texts & Technology PhD.
+Her research focuses on the rhetoric and discourses that fans use in online communities, specifically in conversations about and fanworks on disability, mental illness, and neurodiversity.
 She is a fan of Costco free samples, secondhand bookstores, and DIY projects and is probably drinking coffee right now.